-For the year ended June 30, 2023, the Organization released \$490,138 of net assets with donor restrictions for expenditure purposes related to Real Food Media: A Project of Corporate Accountability.
+For the years ended June 30, 2024 and 2023, the Organization released \$442,969 and \$490,138, respectively, of net assets with donor restrictions for expenditure purposes related to Real Food Media: A Project of Corporate Accountability.

+For the year ended June 30, 2024, the Organization did not release any net assets with donor restrictions related to program support.
 For the year ended June 30, 2023, the Organization released \$29,669 of net assets with donor restrictions related to program support.